 Engaging an architect is an exciting first step in the process to design and build your new pad.
 In the name of transparency, we have honestly answered many of the questions you may have around what an architect does (well, what we do anyway).

 We aren't familiar with the design and building process, can you explain?Sure thing, we have laid it all out here.

-Is there a minimum value on the projects you work on?Yes; we work on projects with a construction cost of $800,000 and over.
+Is there a minimum value on the projects you work on?Yes, we work on projects with a minimum construction cost of $1,000,000 for new build homes, and $700,000 for additions to existing homes.
 Most of our projects fall within the $1.2 - 4 million price range.

 How involved are you during the process?Past clients have reported being pleasantly surprised by the amount we manage on their behalf!
 Our service is comprehensive and begins early; we can help you collect reference images and create your design brief.
 We will navigate council approvals on your behalf, and run the pricing negotiations with builders.
-Finally, we oversee construction until the day you move in.
+Finally, we attend the site regularly during construction until the day you move in.

 Our clients tend to be busy people who like us to take care of the details.
 Based on your input, we can select everything from tapware and door handles through to lighting, cabinetry materials, flooring and paint colours.
 As part of the feedback process, you’ll be presented with physical samples you can touch, plus images and 3D perspectives that give a good picture of what the design scheme will look and feel like.

 We generally find most clients are happy to sign-off on the selections that we present to them, as we have already spent plenty of time getting to know their likes and dislikes.
 It’s about tailoring the design solution to your personality and lifestyle.